More Glacier National Park

 Glacier Park, Inc.

-The motel was built in 1956 and offers 36 rooms, each with a view of Lake McDonald and beach accessibility.
-Twelve of the rooms have kitchens and some of these are two-bedroom units.
-Dining facilities, however, are only available in nearby Apgar as well as at Lake McDonald Lodge.
+The motel was built in 1956 and offers 20 rooms, each with a view of Lake McDonald and beach accessibility.
+Cabins are available to rent either with or without kitchens.
+A family cabin is also available.
+Dining facilities, are available in nearby Apgar as well as at Lake McDonald Lodge and include West Glacier Restaurant, Russell's Fireside Dining Room, Jammer Joe's Grill and Pizzeria and Lucke's Lounge.

 Built in 1913 as a hunting lodge, Lake McDonald Lodge offers 100 rooms that are a combination of motel, lodge, and cabin accommodations.
 Nightly Park Ranger talks, cruises on the lake and fishing are some of the favorite activities available at the hotel.

 Rising Sun Motor Inn.
-East side of the park on the Going-to-the-Sun Road approximately 5 miles west of the Saint Mary Entrance, which is located just off of US Highway 89 at St. Mary, MT.
-Phone: 406-892-2525.
+East side of the park on the Going-to-the-Sun Road approximately 5 miles west of the Saint Mary Entrance, which is located just off of US Highway 89 at Glacier Route 1, St. Mary, MT 59434.
+Reservations: 1-800-299-0396.

 The Rising Sun Inn offers a 72 rooms in a complex of three buildings and 36 cottages.
 All rooms feature standard double beds and/or twin beds and private bathrooms.
 Motor Inn rooms are motel-style accommodations located on the hillside overlooking the complex.
 Store Motel rooms are motel-style and are located in the same building as the Camp Store.
 Cottage rooms are rustic rooms within duplex-style cottages located along the winding roadway through the complex.